Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-We suggest arriving in Italy at least one day prior to the start date as your tour begins at 10:30 a.m.
-Make your own way to Cagliari, where you will begin your self-guided adventure.
-For details, refer to your VBT Vacation Preparation Handbook.
+We recommend arriving in Italy at least one day before your tour begins, as it starts at 10:30 a.m.
+Make your own way to Cagliari, where your self-guided adventure begins.
+For details, please refer to your Vacation Preparation Handbook.

 Get to know your bicycle and ease into the rhythm of biking in Italy.
-After the meeting and fitting, board a local private shuttle to Marceddi’, where your first ride starts.
-Don’t forget to pack your swimming suit and towel for your ride.
-After dropping you off, the shuttle will continue with your luggage to your first hotel.
+After the meeting and fitting, enjoy lunch on your own—your host will offer recommendations—before boarding a private local shuttle to Marceddì, where your first ride begins.
+Upon arrival in Marceddì, you may use the bar and restroom facilities at Ristorante Da Lucio (Via Lungomare) before setting out.
+Don’t forget to pack your swimsuit and towel for this ride.
+After dropping you off, the shuttle will continue on with your luggage to tonight’s hotel.

-Take your time on today’s short ride.
-You start by the Marceddi’ vast fishing lagoon and you will be riding in the shade of high eucalyptus trees lining the fertile fields of the Campidano plain.
-Not far is the city of Arborea, once called Mussolinia when it was founded during the fascist era of the early 1920s, a badly needed urban center amid a vast plain that the regime claimed from marshland.
-As you approach the lagoon and the old tower of Marceddi’, you will spot the defensive anti-aviation bunkers built during the last war.
-Your loop takes you back on the seafront of Marceddi’, today only a fisherman hamlet but once an important trading center of obsidian, a precious stone used in ancient times as a talisman and as a blade with which to make cutting tools.
+Take your time on today’s short, scenic ride.
+You begin at the vast Marceddì fishing lagoon, pedaling in the shade of tall eucalyptus trees lining the fertile Campidano plain.
+Not far away is the city of Arborea, once called Mussolinia when it was founded during the Fascist era of the early 1920s.
+It was developed as a planned urban center in reclaimed marshland.
+Malaria was only fully eradicated here after World War II, thanks to the Rockefeller Foundation.
+As you approach the lagoon and the old tower of Marceddì, you may spot anti-aircraft bunkers built during the war.
+Your loop brings you back to the seafront of Marceddì—today a quiet fishing hamlet but once a key trading hub for obsidian, a precious volcanic glass used in ancient times for talismans and tools.

 Today's Ride Choices